Exercise isn’t the only solution that can give you the results you want—it also depends on how you recover and fuel your body

 Not eating before a short-duration workout won’t affect your performance

 When we say short-duration workout, we mean the 45-minute to one hour exercise people try to squeeze in every day.
-Remember that your body has approximately 2,000 calories for glycogen (AKA stored energy) that fuels your exercise even if you haven’t eaten for hours.
+Remember that your body has approximately 2,000 calories for glycogen (or stored energy) that fuels your exercise even if you haven’t eaten for hours.
 That’s why studies have pointed out that there is no difference between eating before or after a one hour cycling session or even a high intensity workout (HIIT).

 However, eating before working out largely depends on the person.
 For example, if you choose to work out after work, it’s best to eat lunch or your pre-workout meal beforehand.
 But if you decide to sweat first thing in the morning, then a cup of black coffee could be the perfect fuel for you.
 No one knows your body more than yourself so it’ll be up to you to know what you prefer.